 The Milwaukee Shamrock Club is offering scholarships for students studying abroad in Ireland or for those interested in future Irish study.
 Applicants should have a passion to further their knowledge or Ireland, the heritage and traditions of the Irish culture.
 Scholarships of up to $500 are available.
 Applications deadline is April 15th.
 Contact Daniel Schlitz for more information.

 This is the largest U.S. scholarship program for studying abroad.
 It's not usually applicable to study abroad programs sponsored by U.S. institutions, and application is possible only through local Rotary Clubs.
 Deadlines are determined locally and are usually one to two years before the semester or year abroad.

-Turkish Coalition of America (TCA) Scholarship
+Turkish Coalition of America (TCA) Scholarship - not active

 These scholarships are awarded to full-time undergrad minority students who have been accepted to a university study abroad program in Turkey.
 Specifically, this would apply to Marquette students studying abroad at Faith University for one semester or an academic year.
 Eligible students will receive between $500 and $2,000 to use toward the cost of studying abroad.
 As American minority students are largely underrepresented in study abroad programs, this scholarship is designed to expand study abroad opportunities for such students and foster a greater understanding about diversity in America as well as the perspectives, challenges and opportunities of different American minorities.